This section provides a summary of how to use this Adults Policies, Procedures and Practice (APPP) resource, and its main features.

 |Telephone Use, GCSx and Secure Email and Lone Worker Alarms||Section 3, Lone Worker Alarms has been updated.|

 If you wish to make a change to a chapter, or write a new one please first speak to your manager, or send a message to your colleagues who lead on the development of this APPP for Lincolnshire via the Contact Form.

 The chapter you wish to amend must be copied into Word and amended using track changes.
 Click here Making Changes to Chapters for information about how to make the changes in the way we require.

 This APPP is usually updated every six months.
-The next revision of this resource should be available, therefore, in August 2020, but due to COVID-19 this has been delayed until further notice.
+The next revision of this resource should be available, therefore, at the end of November 2021.

 On the home screen, type in the word or phrase you are looking for in the ‘Search’ facility and press ‘Enter’.
 It will bring up a list of all the chapters where it appears.
 Click on the one you want.
 The word / phrase will remain highlighted in the chapter.
 If you want to narrow down your search add ” around the word, for example “safeguarding”.

 If you want to search for specific text within a chapter or a pdf document, you can also press ‘Ctrl’ and ‘f’ together.
 A box will appear in the top right of your screen.
 Type in the word / phrase you want to find and press ‘Enter’.
 The number of times it appears in the chapter will be displayed next to your word.
 Use the up and down arrows next to it to find all the references.

 We recommend you ‘Register with Us‘.
 This enables us to notify you that your APPP resource has been updated, which is usually every six months.
 By submitting this information, you will only receive email notifications from us in relation to APPP updates and your information will not be given to any third parties.